DataFire/Integrations/integrations/generated/azure_containerinstance_containerinstance/README.md

   * name `string`: The event name.
   * type `string`: The event type.

+### GitRepoVolume
+* GitRepoVolume `object`: Represents a volume that is populated with the contents of a git repository
+  * directory `string`: Target directory name.
+Must not contain or start with '..'.
+If '.' is supplied, the volume directory will be the git repository.
+Otherwise, if specified, the volume will contain the git repository in the subdirectory with the given name.
+  * repository **required** `string`: Repository URL
+  * revision `string`: Commit hash for the specified revision.

+### GpuResource
+* GpuResource `object`: The GPU resource.
+  * count **required** `integer`: The count of the GPU resource.
+  * sku **required** `string` (values: K80, P100, V100): The SKU of the GPU resource.

 ### ImageRegistryCredential
 * ImageRegistryCredential `object`: Image registry credential.
   * password `string`: The password for the private registry.